 Keratoconus can be treated with glasses or contact lenses designed to correct the distorted vision caused by the bulging of the cornea.
 Advanced cases of keratoconus can require Corneal Transplant Surgery.

-Visit the National Keratoconus Foundation’s website for more information
+Visit the UK Keratoconus Self-help and Support Association website for more information

 Birdshot chorioretinopathy (also known as Birdshot Uveitis)

 Birdshot chorioretinopathy is a rare, progressive inflammation of the iris, choroid and cilary body, which together make up a part of the eye known as the uvea.
 If left undiagnosed or untreated, the condition can cause blindness.

 The exact cause of birdshot chorioretinopathy is not known, however it is believed to be an autoimmune disease.
 The majority of people diagnosed with birdshot carry an antigen called HLA- A29, which could mean they have an inherited immune dysregulation, however many people who carry the antigen never contract birdshot so researchers have yet to prove this theory.